LispEngineer/stm-midi-poc1-sw/README.md

   using the q/w keys
   * I2S sound works (if you use the audio mute signal to enable output)
   * Turns out the code was flashing this LED when filling I2S buffer

+## Debugging Notes

+* USART1
+  * Try TX/RX pin swapping - did not help
+  * Try active level inversion - did not help
+  * Try data inversion - did not help
+  * None of these options singly or in any combination worked
+    * Therefore, I must have messed up the hardware or schematic